What Is Dermatomyositis?

 You’re usually weak on both sides of your body.
 You may also have joint pain, and your muscles may become thinner.

-Your doctor has several tools she can use to figure out if you have dermatomyositis, including the following:
+Your doctor has several tools they can use to figure out if you have dermatomyositis, including the following:

 Chest X-ray.
 This can show whether your lungs are damaged, a possible sign of dermatomyositis.